 Labour backs Gary Lineker’s right to attack Sunak’s migrant plan

+Labour backs Gary Lineker’s right to attack Sunak’s migrant plan: ‘People should say what they feel’

 Yvette Cooper opposes BBC football star’s ‘Nazi’ jibe – but says he should be allowed to speak out